skillcoyne/SNV-Dev/README.txt

 -----> TODO:
 4. Read through MDR summary and extract SNP sets.

+5. Map SNPs back to genes.
+Using UCSC?
+See snp_gene.rb.
+Other services possible, or use NCBI ftp data files (not best idea as these need to be parsed and many groups have likely done this).

 5. Pathway & Functional annotation of sets using:
     - NCBI ftp files?